ucll-programming/course-material/docs/_includes/github-classroom.md

 You are then shown a page informing you that your repository is being prepared.
 Refresh the page every few seconds until a new page appears telling you you're ready to go.
 A URL should be shown: it should look something like `https://github.com/UCLL-P1-2324/p1-exercises-2324-yourusername`.
-You will need this URL, so don't lose it.
+You will need this URL soon.

-> **IMPORTANT** If you go to your repository's website, GitHub tries to be helpful by showing you instructions of how to set up things, such as creating a `README.md` file.
+> If you go to your repository's website, GitHub tries to be helpful by showing you instructions of how to set up things, such as creating a `README.md` file.
 > Do NOT follow these instructions.
-> Simply follow the instructions shown on this page.
+> Only follow the instructions shown on this page.

 > If you happen to lose the URL, simply visit the GitHub Classroom link on Toledo again.
-> You'll be brought straight to the page showing the URL.
+> You'll be brought straight back to the page showing the URL.

 ## Cloning the Repository

 On your machine, [**create a directory**]({{ site.baseurl }}{% link troubleshooting/create-directory.md %}) where you would like to store the exercises.

-> **IMPORTANT** Do **not** place this directory under OneDrive/Dropbox/Google Drive/...
+> Do **not** place this directory under OneDrive/Dropbox/Google Drive/...
 > We will be working with GitHub, which is a better alternative for storing code in the cloud.
 > Storing a Git repository on OneDrive/... could corrupt it.